percona/pxb-docs/docs/glossary.md

 Copies the database backups taken using the backup command to the original location or a different location.
 A restore returns data that has been either lost, corrupted, or stolen to the original condition at a specific point in time.

+### Tech preview

+A tech preview item can be a feature, a variable, or a value within a variable.
+The term designates that the item is not yet ready for production use and is not included in support by SLA.
+A tech preview item is included in a release so that users can provide feedback.
+The item is either updated and released as [general availability(GA)](#general-availability-ga) or removed if not useful.
+The item's functionality can change from tech preview to GA.

 ### xbcrypt

 To support the encryption and the decryption of the backups, a new tool xbcrypt was introduced to **Percona XtraBackup**.
 This utility has been modeled after the **xbstream** binary to perform encryption and decryption outside **Percona XtraBackup**.